On the convergence of the drainage network with branching: Drainage Network with branching

-In Figure \ref{dualfig} we have the graph illustration of the dual process related to the DNB example presented in Figure \ref{drainage}.
-Note that between two open vertices of the DNB we always have one vertex of the dual exactly in the middle and the direction of the edges (arrows), indicating that the dual flow in the reverse time direction.
-Also note that a dual path branches at one vertex if, and only if, in front of it we have an open vertex of DNB where a branching also occurs.
-So branchings for both systems are in one to one correspondence.
+In Figure \ref{dualfig}, we have the graph illustration of the dual process related to the DNB example presented in Figure \ref{drainage}.
+Note that between two open vertices of the DNB, we always have one vertex of the dual just in the middle and the direction of the edges (arrows), indicating that the dual flows in the reverse direction of time.
+Also note that a dual path branches at one vertex if, and only if, in front of it, we have an open vertex of DNB where a branching also occurs.
+So branchings for both systems are in one-to-one correspondence.

+\begin{remark} Every path of the dual process also evolves as a Markov process (in the reverse direction of time).
+It holds because the transition probabilities of a dual path from time $t$ to $t-1$ depend only on the position of this path at time $t$.
+More specifically, the behavior of these transition probabilities depends on whether the current position of the dual path is integer or not.
+In the proof of Proposition \ref{proposition:markov}, these transition probabilities are calculated explicitly. \end{remark}

 Now let